-This guide lists charities taking part in One World Charity Challenge 2020-21.
+This guide includes charities involved in the One World Charity Challenge in 2021-2022.
 It does not include all Manx or UK registered charities working overseas.

 Please remember that all charities taking part in the Charity Challenge must be Isle of Man or UK based and have international development as their main aim.
 If you have chosen your own charity, please check with us first that they meet the criteria for taking part in the One World Charity Challenge.
 We will then contact them on your behalf.

 Manx registered charities working overseas: